zfrakes/-Budget-Tracker-/README.md

 ## Overview

-The Budget Tracker is an application where a user can withdrawal  deposit add expenses with or without a data/internet connection.
+The Budget Tracker is an application where a user can withdrawal,  deposit, add expenses with or without a data/internet connection.
 When entering transactions offline, the user is able to populate the total when brought back online.

 ## Technologies and Languages Used
 * mongo